chilcano/mtls-apps-examples/2-hello-go/README.md

 ### 1. Generate Root CA, Intermediate CA, server and client certificate

-1. Prepare all certificates.
+1. Cleaning.

 ```sh
 $ cd mtls-apps-examples/2-hello.go
 $ ./openssl_gen_certs.sh cleanup
 ```

-2. Generate all certificates for the `localhost` domain with the passphrase `secret`.
+2. Generate all certificates needed for the `localhost` domain with the passphrase `secret`.

 > You can use other different domain rather `localhost`, if so, that domain must be able to resolve through the available DNS server.
 If you don't have a DNS server, a workaround is adding that domain name to `/etc/hosts` file.